aws/karpenter-provider-aws/designs/odcr.md

 As an example, take an EC2NodeClass that is selecting on ODCR `cr-123456789`.
 This capacity reservation is completely utilize, so we launch a standard OD instance from the selected instance types in the NodePool.
 This launch _happens_ to match an open ODCR, so we see an assignment occur to a capacity reservation.
 Karpenter now recognizes that this instance is in an ODCR, but this ODCR doesn't match the selected ODCRs, so it begins to replace the instance due to drift.
 A new instance that is launched matches the ODCR again and this cycle continues.

+To avoid this problem, when an EC2NodeClass uses the `capacityReservationSelectorTerms` block, we will opt-out of open matching in our LaunchTemplates by setting `capacityReservationPreference` as `none`.
+This means that it won't be possible for any instance launched from this EC2NodeClass to join an ODCR that hasn't been explicitly selected on, solving the drift problem.

 ## Capacity Reservation Expiration/Cancellation

 Capacity reservations [support an option to expire the reservation at a specific date and time](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/capacity-reservations-using.html).
 When the reservation expires, any instances present in the reservation at the time will have their association with the reservation removed and the instances will be charged at the standard on-demand instance rate.